Operation London Bridge: What to expect in the days leading up to Queen Elizabeth II's funeral

 Proclamations will be read in the devolved administrations, in Cardiff, Edinburgh and Belfast.

-On Monday, a service will be held at Scotland's St. Giles' Cathedral, and a procession to the cathedral is expected.
+A service is expected at Scotland's St. Giles' Cathedral, and a procession to the cathedral would take place.
 The queen may also lie in state at St. Giles, and the public may be able to visit her coffin.

 The new king will receive a motion of condolence from the government before eventually setting off on a tour of the countries of the United Kingdom.